-This is our tenth annual integrated financial, social and environmental report.
-Philips has a long tradition of sustainability reporting, beginning with our first environmental Annual Report published in 1999.
-This was expanded in 2003, with the launch of our first sustainability Annual Report, which provided details of our social and economic performance in addition to our environmental results.
-As a next step, in 2008, we decided to publish an integrated financial, social and environmental report.
+Philips has a long tradition of Environmental, Social and Governance (ESG) reporting, beginning with our first Environmental Annual Report published in 1999.
+We expanded the Environmental Annual Report with the launch of our first Sustainability Annual Report in 2003., This report provided details of our social and economic performance in addition to our environmental results.
+In 2008, we decided to publish an integrated financial, social and environmental report.
+This is our 15th annual integrated financial, social and environmental report.
 For more information, please refer to the company’s website.

 Royal Philips publishes its integrated Annual Report with the highest (reasonable) assurance level on the financial, social and environmental performance.
-With that overall reasonable assurance level Philips is a frontrunner in this field.
+With that overall reasonable assurance level, Philips is a front-runner in our industry.

 13.1.1 Tracking trends

 We derive significant value from our diverse stakeholders across all our activities and engage with, listen to and learn from them.
-Working in partnerships is crucial in delivering on our vision to make the world healthier and more sustainable through innovation.
+Working in partnerships is crucial to delivering on our purpose to improve people’s health and well-being through meaningful innovation.
 We incorporate their feedback on specific areas of our business into our planning and actions.
-In addition, we participate in meetings and task forces as a member of organizations including the World Economic Forum, WBCSD, Responsible Business Alliance (RBA – formerly known as Electronic Industry Citizenship Coalition (EICC)), the Ellen MacArthur Foundation, and the European Partnership for Responsible Minerals.
+In addition, we participate in meetings and task forces as a member of organizations including the World Economic Forum, WBCSD, Responsible Business Alliance (RBA), EFRAG, Dutch Sustainable Growth Coalition, the Ellen MacArthur Foundation, European Round Table for Industry, Platform for Accelerating the Circular Economy (PACE) and the European Partnership for Responsible Minerals.

-Furthermore, we engage with the leading Dutch labor union (FNV) and a number of NGOs, including Enough, GoodElectronics, the Chinese Institute of Public and Environmental Affairs, UNICEF, Amnesty International, Greenpeace and Friends of the Earth as well as a variety of investors and analysts.
+Furthermore, we engage with the leading Dutch labor union (FNV) and a number of NGOs, including Enough, GoodElectronics, the Chinese Institute of Public and Environmental Affairs, UNICEF, Amnesty International, Greenpeace, WageIndicator and Friends of the Earth, as well as a variety of investors and analysts.

 13.1.3 Reporting standards

-For the sustainability information included in the integrated annual report we followed the Global Reporting Initiative (GRI) Standards-Option Comprehensive.
-A detailed overview of the GRI Comprehensive indicators can be found in the GRI content index on our sustainability website.
-Next, we developed additional company specific indicators.
+This integrated annual report has been prepared with reference to the GRI Universal Standards 2021.
+A detailed overview of the GRI indicators can be found in the GRI content index on our sustainability website.
+Next, we developed additional company-specific indicators and started to measure the impact we are having on society.
 The information on definition, scope and measurement can be found in this chapter.

-We use this report to communicate on our progress towards the relevant Sustainable Development Goals (SDGs), in particular SDG 3 (“Ensure healthy lives and promote well-being for all at all ages”) and SDG 12 (“Ensure sustainable consumption and production patterns”).
-Please refer to sub-section 13.3.8, Stakeholder engagement, of this Annual Report for more details.
+We use this report to communicate on our progress towards the relevant Sustainable Development Goals (SDGs), in particular SDG 3 (Ensure healthy lives and promote well-being for all at all ages), SDG 12 (Ensure sustainable consumption and production patterns) and SDG 13 (Take urgent action to combat climate change and its impacts).
+Please refer to Stakeholder engagement, starting on page 293 for more details.